bojanv91/bojanv91.github.io/Snow/_posts/2016-05-27-feature-folders-structure-in-asp-net.md

 title: "Feature Folders" structure in ASP.NET MVC
 ---

 Structuring files around **business concerns** is more convenient and natural way of handling projects than structuring them around **technical concerns**.
-The [Separation of Concerns](http://deviq.com/separation-of-concerns/) is applied in both approaches, not both of them gives the same desired clarity and ease of handling a project.
+The [Separation of Concerns](http://deviq.com/separation-of-concerns/) is applied in both approaches, but not both of them gives the same desired clarity and ease of handling a project.
 This article focuses on which structure gives better results.<!--excerpt-->

 Let's think about how do project managers usually request changes in requirements ?